arminestian/ML_Specialization/README.md

-# ML_Specialization
-Assignments and implementations from the Stanford Machine Learning Specialization (Coursera).
-Includes coding exercises, notes, and experiments covering supervised learning, unsupervised learning, and best practices in ML.
+# Stanford Machine Learning Specialization – Assignments

+This repository contains my completed assignments, code exercises, and personal notes from the **Stanford Machine Learning Specialization** taught by Andrew Ng.
+All work is implemented in Python and organized by course and week.

+## Contents
+- 📘 Supervised Machine Learning
+- 📙 Advanced Learning Algorithms
+- 📗 Unsupervised Learning, Recommenders & Reinforcement Learning
+- 🧪 Additional experiments and practice notebooks

+## Purpose
+A place to track my progress, reinforce concepts through coding, and build a solid foundation in machine learning.